-- The original permit for Las Morras Property is comprised of 230 claims, totaling approximately 7,000 hectares.
-The permit for Las Morras was granted in 2012 and expired on April 17, 2015 but was renewable for an additional three year term.
+The original exploration permit for Las Morras Property is comprised of 230 claims, totaling approximately 7,000 hectares.
+The exploration permit for Las Morras was granted in 2012 with an expiry date of April 17, 2015 subject to a right of renewal for an additional three year term.
 The Company applied for an additional three year term and received approval of the renewal for a period of two years on August 20, 2015.
-This Property is located in the eastern part of the Badajoz Province of Spain.
-In 2013, the Company applied for five additional permits around the Las Morras Project area in the Extremadura Region.
-Between November 2014 and January 2015, the company received notice from the Extremadura Region authorities that these five additional permits had been granted.
+This property is located in the eastern part of the Badajoz Province of Spain.
+In 2013, the Company applied for five additional permits around the Las Morras Project area in the Extremadura region.
+Between November 2014 and January 2015, the company received notice from the Extremadura region authorities that these five additional permits had been granted.
 The additional permits covered areas of Matillas, La Macheula, El Alandre, Matajarda and Garbayuela.
-As a result of difficult financing conditions, the Company decided to cancel these additional permits on March 12, 2015. - The Peña Encina Property is comprised of one exploration permit that expired on April 18, 2015 but is renewable for an additional three year term.
-This Property is located in La Codesera District in Spain.
-The Company has not applied for a renewal of this property and has formally removed it from its portfolio of mineral properties.
-For this reason it has written down the full value of the property as at March 31, 2015. - The Sierra Alta Property is comprised of one exploration permit which consists of 90 mining claims comprising 2,700 hectares in the Asturias region in northwestern Spain.
-The Company applied for the permit on November 18, 2013 and received notice that the property had been granted on July 8, 2015 through the publication of the granting in the regional gazette.
-From that date, the concession is valid for a three year term and is renewable for equal and successive periods of three years.
-The permit will expire in July 2018.
-As at September 30, 2014, the Company wrote off the property to \$nil given the uncertainty of the future development as a result of the formal notice of grant being outstanding.
+As a result of difficult financing conditions, the Company decided to cancel these additional permits on March 12, 2015.

-4. EXPLORATION AND EVALUATION PROPERTIES (Continued)
+4. EXPLORATION AND EVALUATION PROPERTIES (continued)